kisudsoe/PostGWAS-tools/README.md

-# Type 1 Diabetes Analysis
+# Post-GWAS analysis : Type 1 Diabetes

 This is a log file for analyzing "Type I Diabetes Mellitus" (EFO0001359) from GWAS Catalog.